woshityj/INF2004_Embedded_Systems_Automated_Car/src/infrared/README.md

 #define IR_PIN_RIGHT 28
 #define ADC_RIGHT 2

+// Determine the ADC THRESHOLD used to differentiate between white and black lines
+//
+#define ADC_THRESHOLD 1300

 // Define the rate at which the CPU samples the ADC ( in ms )
 //
 #define SAMPLE_RATE_MS -1

+// Define the number of samples used in simple and moving averages
+//
+#define NUMBER_OF_SAMPLES 10

 // Define the array size to capture barcode absolute timings
 //